-The Standard, Aggregate, and Household Resources Worksheets also require the financial aid office to verify the student's and the custodial parents' income.
-More information about the income verification process.
+The Standard and Aggregate Worksheets require the financial aid office to verify the student's and the custodial parents' income.

-The Custom and Aggregate Worksheets require proof of a high school diploma or an equivalent.
-Please attach the appropriate document (see list on worksheet) to the worksheet.
+The Custom and Aggregate Worksheets require proof of a high school diploma or an equivalent; the student must provide valid identification, and the student must sign the Statement of Educational Purpose.

-The Standard, Child Support Paid, and Household Resources Worksheets may be mailed, faxed, or scanned and emailed to the financial aid office.
-The Custom and Aggregate Worksheets cannot be faxed or scanned and emailed; these must be either mailed to the office or the student may complete the Identity and Statement of Education Purpose section of the worksheet in person at the financial aid office.
+The Standard Worksheet may be mailed or securely faxed to the financial aid office.
+The Custom and Aggregate Worksheets cannot be faxed; these must be either mailed to the office or the student may complete the Identity and Statement of Education Purpose section of the worksheet in person at the financial aid office.

 If you have questions about the verification process or about the verification worksheets, please call the financial aid office at 413.559.5484.

-There are several tax and financial situations which require additional forms to complete the verification process.
+There are several tax and financial situations that require additional forms to complete the verification process.
 Please review the cases listed below.
 Please contact the financial aid office if you have any questions about any of these cases.
-If you are sending any forms to the financial aid office please be sure to write the student's name or college ID number on the document so we may match it to the appropriate file.
+If you are sending any forms to the financial aid office, please be sure to write the student's name or College ID number on the document so we may match it to the appropriate file.

 Filers of amended tax returns.
-Students or parents who file an amended tax return cannot use the IRS Data Retrieval Tool (DRT).
-In place of the DRT, please provide the following forms to the financial aid office to complete verification:
+Students or parents who file an amended tax return can use the IRS Data Retrieval Tool (DRT) but the FAFSA report will be flagged.
+Please provide the following forms to the financial aid office to complete verification:

 For non-tax filers we must receive a W-2 from for each source of employment income.
-We also need a signed statement giving the sources and amounts of the person's income earned from work not on W-2s and certifying that the person has not filed and is not required to file a tax return.
+We need a signed statement giving the sources and amounts of the person's income earned from work not on W-2s and certifying that the person has not filed and is not required to file a tax return; this can be done on the verification worksheet.
 Persons from a foreign country who are not required to file a tax return can provide the signed statement certifying their income and taxes paid.

 Rollovers of qualified IRA, pensions, and annuities.
 The IRS Data Retrieval Tool (DRT) and the IRS Tax Return Transcript are not able to identify rollovers of IRA, pension, and annuity distributions.
-Generally, amounts of any distributions that were exluded from taxable income under the IRS rules--the difference between line 15a and line 15b or between 16a and 16b--are considered untaxed income for the purpose of calculating an applicant's expected family contribution (EFC).
-In the case of a rollover, the tax filer may provide the financial aid office with a copy of the 1099-R form which identifies the amount of any rollover (box 7).
-The financial aid office will adjust the amount of untaxed IRA and pension distributions on the FAFSA using this form.
+Generally, amounts of any distributions that were excluded from taxable income under the IRS rules are considered untaxed income for the purpose of calculating an applicant's expected family contribution (EFC).
+In the case of a rollover, the tax filer must provide the financial aid office with one of the following: a signed, written statement indicating the amount of the distribution; OR a notation by the filer on the tax transcript or signed tax return copy that includes the word "rollover" beside any applicable item, similar to the instruction the IRS gives for Form 1040.
+The annotation must be signed and dated by the filer.
+For those who used the DRT, a signed confirmation that the IRA or pension distribution included a rollover (indicate the amount) would suffice.
+You may also include a copy of the 1099-R form, which identifies the amount of any rollover (box 7).
+The financial aid office will adjust the amount of untaxed IRA and pension distributions on the FAFSA using the document provided.